 While Anna Jarvis emphasised the importance of each person honouring their own mother, the discourse around Mother’s Day was often instructive – “the duties and responsibilities of motherhood…the best means of training children”.
 Emphasis was placed on the good mother: “The white carnation stands for purity; its form, beauty; its fragrance, love; its wide field of growth, charity; its lasting qualities, faithfulness — all virtues of a true motherhood.”
 That’s a pedestal that doesn’t bear the weight of ordinary women.

 It wasn’t long before Mother’s Day moved from the church to the till, much to Anna Jarvis’s regret, “I wanted it to be a day of sentiment, not profit.”
 She organised boycotts of Mother’s Day and threatened lawsuits against companies.
 Futile.
 Even as the editor of the Advertiser promoted Mother’s Day in 1909, he promoted his paper:

 ‘Mother’s Day is next Sunday.

 Next Saturday is “The Saturday Express” Day.

 Both are good for the home.

 Florists and nurseries were the first to benefit.
 In 1919 a Newtown nursery sold six varieties of white carnation including the new variety “Mother’s Day”, at 2/6.
 Even the Methodist Church got into business with hymns and music, cards and badges, posters and colouring-in sheets, all well-priced, especially in bulk.

-The featured image is Anna Jarvis founder of Mother’s Day, photographer unknown.
+The featured image is Anna Jarvis founder of Mother’s Day (image in the public domain).